chrisdone-archive/prana/README.md

 |Get code coverage to near 100%| :construction: | Detailed |
 |Move from `binary` to `persist`| – | Easy |

-`*` We'd prefer not to use template-haskell to derive the code because that excludes code coverage.
+`*` Either we could generate via:

+* Template Haskell: But it seems not to give us code coverage.
 It's nice to have code coverage on all primops to know that they work.
 Note to self: look into that more?
+* CPP macros
+* GHC preprocessor
+* Compiler plugin

 GHC Haskell goals: